bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 A `POST` to this endpoint should return metadata relevant to the station and time specified in the request.
-Tags are *not* stored on the server so it is not possible to retrieve a list of tags on the receiver.
+Tags are *not* stored on the server so it is not possible to retrieve a list of tags on the client.

-### Receiver identity
+### Client identity

-Receiver identity is designed to provide an "out-of-the-box" experience without the user having to create an account and pair the receiver.
-The protocol enables the receiver to become authorized to store tags on the server without being associated with an authenticated user account.
+Client identity is designed to provide an "out-of-the-box" experience without the user having to create an account and pair the client.
+The protocol enables the client to become authorized to store tags on the server without being associated with an authenticated user account.

-To indicate that it supports receiver identity, the server must issue a `receiver` [grant](#authorization) in response to an unauthorized request to `POST /tag`.
+To indicate that it supports client identity, the server must issue a `client` [grant](#authorization) in response to an unauthorized request to `POST /tag`.
 It must provide the following endpoints:

 - [POST /tag](#post-tag)